-The feeding of the five thousand—a miracle attested in all four gospels—tells us far more than the fact that Jesus was a marvelous miracle-worker.
-Martin Collins shows that it also reveals Christ's compassion on those who hunger, as well as His ability to teach vital lessons to His disciples—lessons we, too, can learn.
+The feeding of the 5,000 tells us far more than that Jesus was a miracle-worker.
+It also reveals Christ's compassion on those who hunger, plus His ability to teach.

-Jesus Christ's miracle of feeding the five thousand people who had assembled to hear His message is the only miracle that all four gospels record.
-Martin Collins explains how Jesus used the circumstances to teach His disciples lessons that they would be able to use in their ministries after His death.
+Christ's miracle of feeding the 5,000 is the only miracle that all four gospels record.
+Jesus used the circumstances to teach His disciples lessons for after His death.

 Men discovered long ago that religion can be big business. ...